shaheerxt/apisix/docs/en/latest/getting-started.md

 You can now look into adding Plugins to provide features like authentication, security, traffic control and observability.
 See the [Plugin Hub](/plugins) to learn more.

-If you ever get stuck, you can ask for help in the [APISIX community channels](/docs/general/join) or [open an issue](/docs/general/submit-issue) on GitHub.
+If you ever get stuck , you can ask for help in the [APISIX community channels](/docs/general/join) or [open an issue](/docs/general/submit-issue) on GitHub.